kwonus/Quelle/Vanilla-Quelle.md

 Quelle is designed to be intuitive.
 It provides the ability to invoke Boolean logic on how term matching should be performed.
 As we saw above, the pipe symbol ( | ) can be used to invoke an OR condition [Boolean multiplication upon the terms that compose a search expression].

 The ampersand symbol can similarly be used to represent AND conditions upon terms.
-If we were searching for how a baseball archive, we might issue this command:
+If we were searching a dataset in a baseball domain, we might issue this command:

 "Babe Ruth ... home run&/noun/"